 From here we bowled headlong into treatment pretty clueless about what was to come.
 Our first round was cancelled, our second worked then I had a missed miscarriage and our third, which was done with a frozen embryo (FET) lead to a chemical pregnancy.
 Nothing prepared us for these outcomes.
 You have an appointment with a nurse and your consultant before starting each round and you are given an inordinate amount of information with various statistics etc, but to be honest you are so desperate to get on with things, you don’t necessarily take in what you are being told.
 Ultimately the simple truth is you enter a fertility clinic and expect to leave pregnant (obviously not the same day, now that would be incredible science) at least that’s what we, somewhat naively thought.
 We didn’t expect to be two years on from trying IVF, without a baby.

 One issue I realised with IVF and certainly what I found with it, is that they are not treating the route cause of whatever is stopping you getting pregnant, they are there to do IVF and this alone.
 When I flagged to my consultant that I felt there was something wrong with me that was preventing us getting pregnant, that wasn’t showing on the generic tests carried out, whilst he didn’t brush my comments aside he did say that we would, ‘probably never find out what the problem is’.
-I now know this to not be a true statement as since veering away from IVF and looking into immune issues, we know something is amiss with me that is possibly/probably preventing me from getting pregnant again.
+This frustrated me so much.
 It’s that whole, ‘one box fits all’ scenario and anyone outside this box for whom IVF doesn’t work may never find out the reason why.
 This is a whole other wormhole of how I think things could be run better in the fertility industry in this country, how more aligned I think things should be and how I think the NHS should run simple immune tests alongside their fertility tests before putting women through IVF when it’s perhaps not needed.
 Obviously for some it is absolutely needed but it’s not for everyone who is put forward for it – or who puts themselves forward for it. *stands down from her soapbox*

 Ultimately I feel that we headed down the wrong path with IVF.
 We peaked too soon, as it were.
 We’re now in our fourth year of trying for a second baby and we essentially have four failed rounds of treatment behind us, including the clomid.
 I guess this could be seen as a negative but I suppose in the world of fertility, somewhat frustratingly this has all been a learning process.
 Dare I say that it is only in going through what we have gone through, that we now finally find ourselves heading down the right path.
 Had I not had my miscarriage and spoken about it on Instagram back in November 2017, then I wouldn’t have been contacted by two different people who recommended the Doctor we are now seeing.
 And in seeing this new Doctor we now know that I have two immune issues that are potentially preventing me from getting pregnant and are perhaps what caused my miscarriage, we will never know but it’s a possible answer for me.